Alert Message Please update your browser.

 So where do you start?

-Well the first step to any goal is a plan.
-And if your goal requires a fresh flow of cash, that means you'll need a savings plan.
-Here are some simple tips to start saving for your goals.
+The first step to any goal is a plan.
+And if your goals require a fresh flow of cash, that means you'll need a savings plan.
+Here are some simple budgeting tips to help you start saving for your financial goals.

 1. Pay for school

-Paying tuition and fees was the biggest financial goal for our respondents: 28 percent of those surveyed said that paying for school is their top priority.
-If you're wondering how to cover college costs—and start repaying your student loans—begin by looking at where you can make and save money on campus.
+Paying tuition and fees may be a top priority for you.
+If you’re wondering how to cover college costs — and start repaying your student loans — begin by looking at where you can make and save money on campus.

 2. Study abroad

-The second biggest financial goal was studying abroad—25 percent of students said this was their savings priority.
+Another big financial goal may be to save enough to study abroad.
 If that's you, start planning now to make sure that you can make that dream of a fall semester or summer session in Argentina, Spain, South Africa, or China a reality.

 A popular way to save for this type of adventure is to fundraise.
 That can mean selling chocolates around campus, or setting up a campaign on a crowdfunding website.
 One useful tip: if you crowdfund, don't just ask for the money.
 Offer something in return, like photo portraits of the place you're going—maybe document your experience on Instagram.
 Or, to make the case that you're helping others, and are therefore deserving of funds from friends and family members, consider volunteering in whatever community you choose to study.